 Mosquito larvae occupy a spectrum of aquatic environments.
 The majority of larvae feed on suspended particulate matter and microorganisms which they extract from the water with filamentous mouth brushes.
 Other species are obligatory or facultative predators which capture and feed largely on the immature stages of other mosquitoes by means of modified mouth brushes or grasping mandibles or maxillae.
 Some larvae resort to scavenging or cannibalism when food is scarce.
 The larvae of most mosquitoes obtain oxygen from the atmosphere by coming to the water surface.
 All species of Mansonia and Coquillettidia and some species of Mimomyia obtain oxygen from the air vessels of aquatic plants, which they pierce with a specialised siphon.
 Aedeomyia species apparently use their enlarged antennae for respiration.
 Some species have greatly enlarged anal papillae that are well supplied with tracheae, and these species seldom come to the surface and probably obtain dissolved oxygen from the water.

 Since mosquitoes are delicate insects, they are always found where the air is relatively cool and the humidity is high.
 Many species live within a few meters of the ground, whereas many forest species occur primarily in the forest canopy.
 Vertical distribution is largely dependent on feeding preferences.
 All males and the females of many species feed exclusively on plant liquids, including nectar, honeydew, fruit juices and exudates.
 Females of a great number of species feed on the blood of living animals, but some that are normally blood feeders may produce eggs without a blood meal.
 Warm-blooded vertebrates are a common source of blood for most species, but many species also attack cold-blooded animals such as snakes, turtles, toads, frogs, and other insects, including nymphal cicadas, lepidopterous larvae and mantids.
+A species of Uranotaenia, Ur. sapphirina, is known to feed on earthworms and leeches.
 The time of flight and feeding activity is usually quite specific for most species.
 Some species are active at night (nocturnal) or twilight (crepuscular) while others are active during the daylight hours (diurnal).

 Mosquitoes are important because the females of many species are bloodsucking, they annoy humans and other animals, and they may transmit the pathogens that cause human and animal diseases.
 The pathogens transmitted by mosquitoes include viruses (arboviruses), filarial worms (helminths) and protozoa.
 Mosquitoes are the indirect cause of more morbidity and mortality among humans that any other group of organisms.